scploeger/restaurant-client-server/README.md

    the `restaurants.json` file
 3. (optional) Update or add to the restaurants.json file
 4. You will need to make your own `.env` file based on `.example.env` within `src/main/java/resources
+5. Open the back end code in IntelliJ and run it
+6. Navigate to the front end code location in a terminal window and run the app using `$ npm build`

 ## To-do

 - [x] Create a restaurant class with
-- [ ] Create setters and getters for all restaurant attributes
+- [x] Create setters and getters for all restaurant attributes
-- [ ] Finish making endpoints for all attributes
+- [x] Finish making endpoints for all attributes
-- [ ] Begin development on the front end
+- [x] Begin development on the front end
+- [x] Complete front end

 ## Credits